Updated May 19, 2026

 Tips for pet parents

-Whether you’re exploring leash-free hollows at Smokey Hollow or raising a pint at Collective Arts Brewery with Fido in tow, these destination-specific tips will help you and your pup navigate city life like true locals – no begging required.
+Whether you’re exploring leash-free hollows at Smokey Hollow or raising a pint at Collective Arts Brewery with your pup, these tips will help you and your dog navigate city life like true locals—no begging required.

+- Plan ahead for your vacation.
 When it’s time for a night out or a weekend getaway, consider in-home care to keep your pet happy in their usual environment.
-TrustedHousesitters connects you with vetted sitters who’ll maintain routines, send photo updates, and treat your home and pet with the respect and care they deserve.
+TrustedHousesitters connects you with verified, in-home sitters who’ll maintain routines, send photo updates, and treat your home and pet with the respect and care they deserve.

 Finding a pet sitter